Home > Experience@MTS > Science

 Partnering with Our Parents - A Science Workshop for Parents

-In April 2017, a science workshop was conducted for parents of the Primary 5 students.
-The focus of the workshop was to share with parents on how to more effectively engage their children in developing the curiosity and passion in science through
+Science workshops are conducted for parents each year, with the focus to share with parents on how to more effectively engage their children in developing the curiosity and passion in science through

 - doing and learning science together with the children,